edden-gerber/edden-gerber.github.io/_posts/2019-11-26-shapley-part-1.md

 ### TreeExplainer
 TreeExplainer is a class that computes SHAP values for tree-based models (Random Forest, XGBoost, LightGBM, etc.).
-Compared to KernelExplainer it is:
+Compared to KernelExplainer it's:
 1. **Exact**: Instead of simulating missing features by random sampling, it makes use of the tree structure by simply ignoring decision paths that rely on the missing features.
 The TreeExplainer output is therefore deterministic and does not vary based on the background dataset.
 2. **Efficient**: Instead of iterating over each possible feature combination (or a subset thereof), all combinations are pushed through the tree simultaneously, using a more complex algorithm to keep track of each combination's result - reducing complexity from _O(TL2<sup>M</sup>)_ for all possible coalitions to the polynomial _O(TLD<sup>2</sup>)_ (where _M_ is the number of features, _T_ is number of trees, _L_ is maximum number of leaves and _D_ is maximum tree depth).